 “All I ask is don’t make me pull up and get to dumping / You know I can’t give no fucks, you know I’m with all the ruckus.”

 This is SZA at her boldest, asserting her no-nonsense attitude while embracing her passionate side.
+The playful dynamic is evident as she finds him kinda cute, adding a light-hearted touch to their interaction.

 In the second verse, SZA deepens the narrative, painting the boy as not just charming but also protective and action-oriented: